Unsupervised Large Language Model Alignment for Information Retrieval via Contrastive Feedback: Reinforcement Learning from Contrastive Feedback

-In this section, we present the details about our proposed framework, Reinforcement Learning from Contrastive Feedback, dubbed as RLCF.
-Optimized by RLCF, LLMs could capture fine-grained distinctions in documents, consequently generating specific responses.
-The commonly used notations are summarized in Table~\ref{table:notation}.
-The RLCF framework is illustrated in Figure~\ref{fig:rlcf}.
-The blue part in this figure represents data construction for contrastive feedback calculation, as elaborated in Section~\ref{sec:dataConstruction}.
-The green part in this figure outlines the process of optimizing LLMs through RLCF, with further details provided in Section~\ref{sec:rlcf}.
+In this section, we present the details of our proposed framework, Reinforcement Learning from Contrastive Feedback (RLCF).
+It facilitate LLMs to capture fine-grained distinctions in similar input documents and output responses that are more distinctive.